hynek/structlog/docs/performance.md

       for i in range(1000000000):
          log.info("iterated", i=i)
    ```

+   Since global scope lookups are expensive in Python, it's generally a good idea to copy frequently-used symbols into local scope.

 3. Set the *cache_logger_on_first_use* option to `True` so the aforementioned on-demand loggers will be assembled only once and cached for future uses: